 By the time visible stress appears on a competitor's NDVI map, yield damage has already begun and the treatment window is closing — leaving growers managing losses rather than preventing them.

-Sub-centimetre hyperspectral signatures capture the biochemical shifts that precede visible symptoms — opening a window for targeted, preventive intervention before yield loss begins.
+Hyperspectral signatures capture the biochemical shifts that precede visible symptoms — opening a window for targeted, preventive intervention before yield loss begins.

 Underpinned by $220B in annual global plant disease losses and $250B in global agrochemical spend — inefficiency Pixal 3D converts into precision.